frequently asked questions

 choosing a light

-The 1203D and 1203DR will work with Schmidt, Shimano and modern Sturmey Archer hub dynamos.
+The 1203D, 1203DR and XB2 will work with Schmidt, Shimano and modern Sturmey Archer hub dynamos.
 They may also work with SRAM hub dynamos but have not been tested with them.

 Even though the dynamo is rated at 6 volts, 3 watts, the special electronics in Solidlights can extract more power from it.
 This does not pose any risk to the dynamo.